An ice-cold cocktail that brings the heat? The Tequila Limeade is the best of both worlds.

 - Add both the blanco tequila and freshly squeezed lime juice in the shaker, followed by the ice.
 Shake well.

-- Double strain into a Collins glass that has been filled with ice.
+- Double strain into a collins glass that has been filled with ice.

 Nutrition